Cats have two thyroid glands, which are located in the neck and play a vital role in regulating the body's metabolic rate.

 Many organs are affected by hyperthyroidism, especially the heart.

 Are certain cats more likely to develop hyperthyroidism?

 Older cats are at greater risk for developing hyperthyroidism.
 Environmental risk factors have been investigated and may predispose some cats to hyperthyroidism, although the specific mechanisms are not known.
 Exposure to high levels of dietary iodine may cause susceptible cats to develop hyperthyroidism.
-No individual breed is known to have a greater risk, although the Siamese appears to have a somewhat increased incidence of hyperthyroidism compared to other breeds.
+No individual breed is known to have a greater risk, although Siamese, Burmese, Persian, Abyssinian, and Himalayan breeds appear to have a somewhat decreased incidence of hyperthyroidism compared to other breeds.